Matthew Brian White

-Rushing down Soi Sataheep Sukumvit 13 in Chon Buri’s Sattahip district, one of the firefighters at the scene as said: “There were no street lights or other sources of light out there.
+Rushing down Soi Sataheep Sukumvit 13 in Chon Buri’s Sattahip district, one of the firefighters at the scene commented: “There were no street lights or other sources of light out there.
 It would normally be in complete darkness, but we knew we had reached the right place because the house was in flames at the end of the soi.”

 The house, which Thairath’s journalists say did not have an obvious house number, was the home of the White family: 41-year-old Matthew Brian White, his wife Dorothy White, son Ethan White and their only daughter Mayrisa White.

 Talking to firefighters on the scene, Farang Deaths were told that the fire looked suspicious: as if it had been started intentionally rather than accidentally.
 Another firefighter at the scene, who wished to remain anonymous, said: “After we extinguished the fire, we came across a body and some strange writing on the wall.”
 Mr White’s family was not on the scene, and no further bodies were discovered.